-Iran’s oil and natural gas export revenue was $33.6 billion in Fiscal Year (FY) 2015–2016, according to the International Monetary Fund (IMF), having decreased nearly 40% from $55.4 billion in FY 2014–2015.
-The sudden drop was the result of continued depressed export volumes and lower crude oil prices, which combined resulted in low total export revenue.
-In FY 2016–2017, oil and natural gas export revenue was estimated to have risen to $57.4 billion as crude oil export volumes rose following the implementation of the JCPOA.
-Most of the export revenues came from crude oil and condensate exports because Iran exports only a small volume of natural gas.
-Iran consumes most of the natural gas it produces.
+According to the International Monetary Fund (IMF), Iran’s oil and natural gas export revenue was $26.9 billion in FY 2015–2016, decreasing more than 50% from $55.4 billion in FY 2014–2015.
+The sudden drop followed continued depressed export volumes and lower crude oil prices combined, which resulted in low total export revenue.
+In FY 2017–2018, oil and natural gas export revenue rose to about $63.7 billion, and crude oil export volumes also rose after JCPOA was implemented.
+Most of the export revenues came from crude oil and condensate exports because Iran exported a relatively small volume of natural gas.

-Iranian development of its natural gas resources continues and picked up pace following the implementation of the JCPOA.
-However, production growth had been slower than expected because sanctions targeting Iran’s nuclear activities between 2012 and 2016 also affected natural gas development as a result of lack of foreign investment and technology.
-Iran’s natural gas activities are centered on the South Pars natural gas field, located offshore in the Persian Gulf, which holds roughly 40% of Iran’s proved natural gas reserves.
-The field is being developed mainly by Iranian companies.
+Development of Iran’s natural gas resources continued and picked up pace following the JCPOA.
+However, production growth was slower than expected because sanctions targeting Iran’s nuclear activities between 2012 and 2016 also affected investments in natural gas development.
+Iran’s natural gas activities are centered on the South Pars natural gas field, located offshore in the Persian Gulf, which holds about 40% of Iran’s proved natural gas reserves.
+Local companies in Iran are the main developers of the field.

+In addition to its relatively large energy resources, Iran plays a significant role in fossil fuel transit geographically (Figure 1).
 The Strait of Hormuz, off the southeastern coast of Iran, is an important route for oil exports from Iran and other Persian Gulf countries.
-At its narrowest point, the Strait of Hormuz is 21 miles wide, yet an estimated 18.5 million b/d of crude oil and refined products flowed through it in 2016 (nearly 30% of all seaborne-traded oil and almost 20% of total oil produced globally).
+At its narrowest point, the Strait of Hormuz is 21 miles wide, yet an estimated 20.7 million b/d of crude oil and refined products flowed through it in 2018 (about one-third of all seaborne-traded oil and more than 20% of total oil consumed globally).
 Liquefied natural gas (LNG) volumes also flow through the Strait of Hormuz.
-Approximately 3.7 trillion cubic feet (Tcf) of LNG was transported from Qatar via the Strait of Hormuz in 2016, accounting for more than 30% of global LNG trade.
+Approximately 4.1 trillion cubic feet (Tcf) of LNG moved from Qatar through the Strait of Hormuz in 2018, accounting for more than 25% of global LNG trade.

-Natural gas and oil accounts for almost all of Iran’s total primary energy consumption, with marginal contributions from hydropower, coal, nuclear, and non-hydro power renewables.
-Iran’s primary energy consumption has grown rapidly over the past decade and continued to grow even when economic growth was depressed and when nuclear–related sanctions were in place.
-In fact, between 2006 and 2016, Iran’s primary energy consumption expanded by about 40%.
-To better control domestic demand growth and reduce the budgetary exposure to high subsidy costs, the Iranian government implemented energy subsidy reforms, which resulted in increasing domestic prices for domestic petroleum, natural gas, and electricity between 2010 and 2014.
+Despite periodic economic depression, total use of energy in Iran has grown rapidly between 2009 and 2019, increasing by about 40% over that time period.
+To better control domestic demand growth for energy and reduce the budgetary exposure to high subsidy costs, Iran’s government implemented energy subsidy reforms, which resulted in increasing domestic prices for domestic petroleum, natural gas, and electricity between 2010 and 2014.

-The state-owned National Iranian Oil Company is responsible for all upstream oil and natural gas projects.
-The Iranian constitution prohibits foreign or private ownership of natural resources.
-However, international oil companies have the option to participate in the exploration and development phases through the Iranian petroleum contract, a relatively new model for its upstream oil and natural gas fiscal regime.
+The state-owned National Iranian Oil Company (NIOC) is responsible for all upstream oil and natural gas projects.
+Iran’s constitution prohibits foreign or private ownership of natural resources.
+However, international oil companies (IOCs) can participate in the exploration and development phases through Iran’s petroleum contract, a relatively new model for its upstream oil and natural gas fiscal regime, implemented in 2016.

-The Supreme Energy Council, which was established in July 2001 and is chaired by the president of Iran, oversees the energy sector.
-The Council is composed of the Ministers of Petroleum, Economy, Trade, Agriculture, and Mines and Industry, among others.
-Under the supervision of the Ministry of Petroleum, state-owned companies dominate the activities in the oil and natural gas upstream and downstream sectors, along with Iran’s petrochemical industry.
-The three key state-owned enterprises are the National Iranian Oil Company (NIOC), the National Iranian Gas Company (NIGC), National Oil Refining and Distribution Company (NIORDC), and the National Petrochemical Company (NPC).
+The Supreme Energy Council, established in July 2001 and chaired by the president of Iran, oversees the energy sector.
+The Council includes the Ministers of Petroleum, Economy, Trade, Agriculture, and Mines and Industry, among others.
+Under the supervision of the Ministry of Petroleum, state-owned companies dominate the activities in the oil and natural gas upstream and downstream sectors, in addition to Iran’s petrochemical industry.
+The four key state-owned enterprises are NIOC, the National Iranian Gas Company (NIGC), National Oil Refining and Distribution Company (NIORDC), and the National Petrochemical Company (NPC).

 |National Petrochemical Company (NPC)||NPC manages Iran’s petrochemical industry, including operations of several petrochemical complexes, through its subsidiaries.|